 Age: Some amount of hair loss is natural as we age, whether we are male or female.

 Hormones: Hormonal changes can lead to female pattern hair loss.
 For women, especially those who are going through or who have already experienced menopause, the likelihood of experiencing hair loss is much greater.

 In particular, changes in androgen levels (male hormones such as DHT) are responsible for not only hair loss on a woman’s head, but increased and coarser hair on other parts of her body.

-Genetics: If someone else in your family such as your mother, father or grandmother suffered from female pattern hair loss, you are more likely to develop the condition yourself.
+Genetics: If your mother, grandmother or other female close relatives suffered from female pattern hair loss, you are more likely to develop the condition yourself.”